 Before: matchy-matchy cedar siding (sNORE)

 I promised you just a couple weeks ago when revealing the new house paint that there would be more transformations to the exterior.
-In reality, the house paint actually happened a couple of months ago, but I’ve been way behind at getting updates on the blog (you may have noticed a new logo and website redesign, which took up a lot of my non-baby-caring time!).
+In reality, the exterior paint job actually happened a couple of months ago, but I’ve been way behind at getting updates on the blog (you may have noticed a new logo and website redesign, which took up a lot of my non-baby-caring time!).
 In fact, I knew that because I needed to reveal this garage door project on a deadline, I had to get the house paint post up so they could be revealed chronologically.
-During the paint job, I specifically told the house painters not to worry about the garage door or the front porch (which is why the paint in those places might look a liiiiittle off) because I had a few DIY plans up my sleeve, and this is the first one to share!
+While the fresh coat of paint was going up, I specifically told the house painters not to worry about the garage door or the front porch (which is why the paint in those places might look a liiiiittle off) because I had a few DIY plans up my sleeve, and this is the first one to share!

 After: a Renewed look with cedar tongue and groove